kwabenasapong/openpldoc/manual/source/configure.rst

 Background color
 ^^^^^^^^^^^^^^^^
-Chose the background color to be shown as background for videos with different aspect ratio than the display screen.
+Choose the background color displayed as background for videos with different aspect ratio than the display screen.

 Available Media Players